armand-07/dataset_stealing_with_privacy_doors/readme.md

 # White-box Data Stealing in MLPs
+This project is based on the theoretical framework presented in the paper Privacy Backdoors: Stealing Data with Corrupted Pretrained Models by Shanglun Feng and Florian Tramèr.
+The study explores the vulnerabilities introduced when pretrained machine learning models are tampered with, creating privacy backdoors that can compromise the finetuning data.

+In this practical study, we have implemented and tested the concepts outlined in the paper.
+Our experiments demonstrate how an attacker can manipulate pretrained model weights to extract sensitive information from finetuning datasets.
+We have applied these techniques to various models, including transformers, to validate the feasibility and impact of such privacy attacks.

+The goal of this project is to provide a deeper understanding of the risks associated with using untrusted pretrained models and to highlight the importance of securing the machine learning supply chain.
+By sharing our findings and code, we aim to contribute to the development of more robust defenses against privacy backdoors in machine learning.

-This repository contains a series of Jupyter notebooks that demonstrate various aspects of white-box data stealing in Multi-Layer Perceptrons (MLPs).
-Each notebook covers a specific topic or experiment related to this subject.
+**This repository contains a series of Jupyter notebooks that demonstrate various aspects of white-box data stealing in Multi-Layer Perceptrons (MLPs).
+Each notebook covers a specific topic or experiment related to this subject.**

 ## Notebooks